1. Stress hormones in ADHD¶

 2.1.
 High cortisol response: internalizing, low cortisol response: externalizing¶

-We have collected quite a few sources showing that high or low cortisol stress responses in healthy individuals correlate with gender and with various general personality traits.
+We have collected a number of sources showing that high or low cortisol stress responses in healthy people correlate with gender and various general personality traits.

-See more at ⇒ Cortisol stress responses and personality traits in healthy individuals In the section ⇒ Stress response patterns in healthy people of the article ⇒ Stress theories and stress phenotypes: a possible explanation of ADHD subtypes.
+More on this at ⇒ Cortisol stress responses and personality traits in healthy people In the section ⇒ Stress response patterns in healthy people of the article ⇒ Stress theories and stress phenotypes: a possible explanation of ADHD subtypes.

 2.2.
-Cortisol responses as an expression of stress phenotype¶
+Cortisol reactions as an expression of the stress phenotype¶

-The available research strongly suggests that externalizing or disruptive behaviors, such as aggression, with or without a presence of (comorbid) Oppositional Defiant Disorder (ODD) or a symptomatically more severe Conduct Disorder (CD), are associated with lower basal cortisol levels and a flattened cortisol response to acute stress.
+The available research strongly suggests that externalizing or disruptive behaviors such as aggression with or without the presence of (comorbid) Oppositional Defiant Disorder (ODD) or symptomatically more severe Conduct Disorder (CD) are associated with lower basal cortisol levels and a flattened cortisol response to acute stress.

-Elevated basal blood cortisol levels in 15-year-old ADHD sufferers (decreasing in the late afternoon) correlated with aggression in boys but not in girls.
+Elevated basal blood cortisol levels in 15-year-old persons with ADHD (decrease in the late afternoon) correlated with aggression in boys, but not in girls.
 Another study found a correlation of aggression with flattened cortisol responses to acute stress, while basal cortisol levels remained unchanged.

-In contrast, depression or depressive personality traits as well as anxiety correlate with elevated morning (CAR) or serum cortisol levels.
+Depression or depressive personality traits as well as anxiety correlate with increased morning (CAR) or serum cortisol levels.

 ⇒ Cortisol in other disorders

-If - as we assume - not only ADHD but also the other mental disorders mentioned here are understood as dimensional disorders, and further ADHD-HI as externalizing stress phenotype and ADHD-I as internalizing stress phenotype, it is reasonable to hypothesize that primarily the stress phenotype could determine the cortisol response to acute stress (or the cortisol response to acute stress could predict the stress phenotype).
+If - as we assume - not only ADHD, but also the other mental disorders mentioned here are understood as dimensional disorders and furthermore ADHD-HI is understood as an externalizing stress phenotype and ADHD-I as an internalizing stress phenotype, it is reasonable to assume that primarily the stress phenotype could determine the cortisol response to acute stress (or that the cortisol response to acute stress could predict the stress phenotype).

-This view further leads to the conclusion that dexamethasone testing of the HPA axis for cortisol reactivity could only determine whether an HPA axis disorder is present and whether it results in an externalizing or an internalizing stress phenotype, but not which mental disorder is present within each spectrum.
+This view further leads to the conclusion that dexamethasone testing of the HPA axis for cortisol reactivity could only determine whether an HPA axis disorder is present and whether this leads to an externalizing or an internalizing stress phenotype, but not which mental disorder is present within the respective spectrum.

 It is argued that cortisol stress responses are more predictive of comorbidities than ADHD.
-According to this view, blunted cortisol responses to stress are said to be associated with comorbid DBD (disruptive behavioral disorder), whereas high cortisol responses are associated with comorbid anxiety disorders.
-This is consistent with our view of correlating blunted cortisol stress responses with externalizing and exaggerated cortisol stress responses with internalizing disorders.
+According to this view, blunted cortisol responses to stress are associated with comorbid DBD (disruptive behavioral disorder), while high cortisol responses are associated with comorbid anxiety disorders.
+This is consistent with our view of the correlation of blunted cortisol stress responses with externalizing disorders and elevated cortisol stress responses with internalizing disorders.

-Reduced exchange between brain hemispheres appears to be a cause of reduced cortisol stress response (especially in PTSD), as well as alexithymia.
-Further, a coincidence of decreased basal cortisol levels (despite normal cortisol response to ACTH) and alexithymia is reported in some sufferers of chronic stress, from which the authors inferred ACTH-independent mechanisms that decrease cortisol levels.
+A reduced exchange between the brain hemispheres (especially in PTSD) appears to be a cause of a reduced cortisol stress response, as well as alexithymia.
+Furthermore, a coincidence of reduced basal cortisol levels (despite normal cortisol response to ACTH) and alexithymia is reported in some persons with ADHD, from which the authors concluded that ACTH-independent mechanisms reduce cortisol levels.

-It is problematic that the individual stress cortisol response maximum differs by up to 20 minutes.
-In a group of 54 healthy adults, the cortisol maximum in the early group occurred immediately at the end of the 15-minute TSST stressor (cortisol rise from 0.04 to 0.21 ng/ml), whereas in the late group it occurred 20 minutes later (from 0.05 to 0.22 ng/ml).
-If both groups had been examined immediately after the end of TSST, the late group would have been incorrectly categorized as responding predominantly to stress with a flattened cortisol rise from 0.05 to 0.07.
+The problem is that the individual stress cortisol response maximum differs by up to 20 minutes.
+In a group of 54 healthy adults, the cortisol maximum in the early group occurred directly at the end of the 15-minute TSST stressor (cortisol increase from 0.04 to 0.21 ng/ml), whereas in the late group it did not occur until 20 minutes later (from 0.05 to 0.22 ng/ml).
+If both groups had been examined directly after the end of the TSST, the late group would have been incorrectly categorized as reacting to stress with a flattened cortisol increase with an increase from 0.05 to 0.07.
 In most studies, a cortisol measurement 20 minutes after the end of the TSST is common.
-The question arises as to whether the early group’s cortisol rise lasts long enough to be cleanly detected when measured after 20 minutes.
+The question arises as to whether the rise in cortisol in the early group lasts long enough to be properly recorded in a measurement after 20 minutes.

-Many studies do not take enough cortisol samples at the end of the stress test to account for this.
+In many studies, not enough cortisol samples are taken at the end of the stress test to take this into account.

-According to one source, the cortisol levels of ADHD sufferers only deviate (upward) from those of non-affected persons, even in the presence of stress, if relationship-relevant topics were the subject of the stress test (increased sensitivity to relationship topics), but not in the presence of purely cognitive stressors.
-This is not confirmed by most research.
+According to one source, the cortisol levels of people with ADHD only deviate (upwards) from those of people without ADHD, even under stress, if relationship-related issues were the subject of the stress test (increased sensitivity to relationship issues), but not in the case of purely cognitive stressors.
+This is not confirmed by most studies.
 To clarify this, a distinction is made below between cognitive and emotional stressors.

 2.4.
 Cortisol stress responses by gender¶

-Cortisol responses to stress also differ by gender.
+Cortisol responses to stress also differ according to gender.

 2.5.
-Cortisol responses to stress in the unaffected¶
+Cortisol responses to stress in non-affected people¶

-- Among 102 non-ADHD-diagnosed five-year-old children, HPA activity was significantly higher in girls than in boys.
-Emotional stress (story telling away) caused a significant increase in cortisol in all children, and this was even higher in girls than in boys.
-Increased HPA system activity (basal and stress reactive) correlated significantly with hyperactivity/impulsivity and emotional problems in boys and with positive emotions in girls.
+- Among 102 five-year-old children not diagnosed with ADHD, HPA activity was significantly higher in girls than in boys.
+Emotional stress (retelling a story) caused a significant increase in cortisol in all children, which was even higher in girls than in boys.
+Increased HPA system activity (basal and stress-reactive) correlated significantly with hyperactivity/impulsivity and emotional problems in the boys and with positive emotions in the girls.

-Chronic stress decreases the morning cortisol maximum (CAR, typically 30 to 60 min after waking) in healthy young men (mean 22.5 years).
-Even low levels of stress increased baseline levels upon awakening and significantly decreased the CAR maximum (30 min after awakening).
-Severe stress led to an even significantly higher baseline value with a likewise flattened CAR, which moreover already occurred 16 min after waking.
+- Chronic stress reduces the morning cortisol maximum (CAR, typically 30 to 60 minutes after waking up) in healthy young men (average age 22.5 years).
+Even low levels of stress increased the baseline value on waking and significantly reduced the CAR maximum (30 min after waking).
+Severe stress led to an even higher baseline value with a flattened CAR, which also occurred 16 minutes after waking.

-- The cortisol response to physical stress is dependent on
+- The cortisol response to physical stress depends on

-- The individual cortisol resting concentration and the preload
+- The individual resting cortisol concentration and previous exposure

 - Of muscle mass.
-The cortisol response to physical stress is relatively lower with larger muscle mass than with smaller muscle mass.
-According to our assumption, this could simply be due to the lower relative load when one and the same work is performed by more muscle mass.
+The cortisol response to physical exertion is relatively lower with larger muscle mass than with smaller muscle mass.
+We hypothesize that this could simply be due to the lower relative load when the same work is performed by more muscle mass.

-- The current blood glucose concentration and insulin availability before the start of the load
+- The current blood glucose concentration and insulin availability before the start of exercise

-- The rise in cortisol during physical exertion is predominantly triggered by a probably adrenergically mediated rise in ACTH
+- The increase in cortisol during physical exertion is mainly triggered by an adrenergically mediated increase in ACTH

-- In addition, glucose-sensitive receptors in liver and brain modulate load-induced
+- In addition, glucose-sensitive receptors in the liver and brain modulate the exercise-induced

 Cortisol response through activation of the pituitary-adrenocortical axis

-- A metastudy of 29 studies on 2601 subjects found no correlation between externalizing behavior and a (flattened) cortisol stress response, as should exist according to the hypothesis we advocate.
+- A meta-analysis of 29 studies on 2601 subjects found no correlation between externalizing behaviour and a (flattened) cortisol stress response, as should exist according to the hypothesis we advocate.

 2.6.
 Interplay between cortisol and dopamine¶

-Glucocorticoid receptors are located on numerous dopaminergic cells of the midbrain and hypothalamus.
-Cortisol is thought to influence dopamine release in the basal ganglia and in nigrostriatal and mesolimbic pathways.
+Glucocorticoid receptors are found on numerous dopaminergic cells in the midbrain and hypothalamus.
+It is assumed that cortisol can influence the release of dopamine in the basal ganglia and in nigrostriatal and mesolimbic pathways.

-Cortisol inhibits tyrosine hydroxylase, an enzyme that limits catecholamine synthesis by serving as a catalyst for the conversion of tyrosine to DOPA.
-Tyrosine hydroxylase is inhibited by cortisol (as well as by dopamine and norepinephrine themselves (negative feedback).
+Cortisol inhibits tyrosine hydroxylase, an enzyme that limits catecholamine synthesis by acting as a catalyst for the conversion of tyrosine to DOPA.
+Tyrosine hydroxylase is inhibited by cortisol (as well as by dopamine and noradrenaline themselves (negative feedback).

-This suggests a reciprocal interplay between dopamine and cortisol release.
+This indicates a reciprocal interplay between dopamine and cortisol release.

-A retrospective analysis found a correlation between inhaled corticosteroid use in younger children with moderate to severe asthma.
+A retrospective analysis found a correlation between the use of inhaled corticosteroids in younger children with moderate to severe asthma.
 This correlation was not found in older children.

-The hypothalamus, which releases CRH, is closely connected to the nucleus coeruleus, which produces noradrenaline.
-CRH activates norepinephrine release, while conversely, at the same time, norepinephrine stimulates CRH production.
+The hypothalamus, which secretes CRH, is closely connected to the nucleus coeruleus, which produces noradrenaline.
+CRH activates the release of noradrenaline, while at the same time noradrenaline stimulates CRH production.

 3. Changes in cortisol levels in ADHD¶

-A large number of studies have addressed the question of whether and how the HPA axis responds aberrantly in ADHD.
-There is now massive evidence that there are sustained changes in the HPA axis in ADHD.
+A large number of studies have been devoted to the question of whether and how the HPA axis reacts differently in ADHD.
+There is now massive evidence that there are lasting changes in the HPA axis in ADHD.

-Epidemiological and preclinical studies have shown that HPA axis dysfunction in ADHD may result from excessive cortisol exposure in the fetal and early postnatal period (early childhood stress).
-Glucocorticoid administration at this stage of life may permanently alter glucocorticoid receptors in the brain, causing dysregulation of HPA axis activity, disturbances in the biosynthesis of neurotransmitters and their receptors, and alterations in intracellular pathways.
+Epidemiologic and preclinical studies have shown that the disorder of the HPA axis in ADHD may result from excessive cortisol exposure in the fetal and early postnatal period (early childhood stress).
+Glucocorticoid administration at this stage of life may permanently alter glucocorticoid receptors in the brain, causing dysregulation of HPA axis activity, disorders in the biosynthesis of neurotransmitters and their receptors, and alterations in intracellular pathways.
 Glucocorticoids (cortisol) enhance the activity of the dopaminergic system.
-Decreased expression of glucocorticoids could thereby cause the underactivity of the dopaminergic system.
+Reduced expression of glucocorticoids could thus cause hypofunction of the dopaminergic system.

 A fundamental distinction must be made between basal cortisol levels and cortisol responses (reactions) to acute stress.
-While the subtypes of ADHD differ by reduced basal cortisol values compared to non-affected persons, but not by deviations among themselves, the cortisol response to acute stress of ADHD-HI/ADHD-C on the one hand and ADHD-I subtype on the other hand differs considerably and systematically from each other and deviates in different directions from the values of non-affected persons.
+While the subtypes of ADHD differ from non-affected persons by reduced basal cortisol values, but not by deviations from each other, the cortisol response to acute stress of ADHD-HI/ADHD-C on the one hand and ADHD-I subtype on the other hand differs considerably and systematically from each other and deviates in various directions from the values of non-affected persons.

-Basal cortisol levels thus distinguish ADHD sufferers from non-affected individuals, and cortisol responses further distinguish subtypes.
+Basal cortisol levels therefore distinguish people with ADHD from those without, and cortisol responses also differentiate between subtypes.

-This may be relevant to treatment because cortisol not only mediates the stress response of the HPA axis but also acts as a feedback loop to calm and deactivate the stress systems (the HPA axis and central nervous system).
+This could be relevant for treatment, as cortisol not only mediates the stress response of the HPA axis, but also acts as a feedback loop to calm and deactivate the stress systems (the HPA axis and the central nervous system).

 We hypothesize that a one-time higher cortisol administration in ADHD-HI could shut down the stress systems again.
-If the cortisol response that signals the shutdown of stress systems is absent, it would at least be worth considering compensating for this with a one-time cortisol substitution.
-Since a high cortisol stress response is a healthy response to shut down the HPA axis again, no disadvantages should necessarily result from a one-time intermittent administration.
-For ADHD-I sufferers, on the other hand, this is unlikely to be useful by its very nature.
+If the cortisol response that signals the shutdown of the stress systems is missing, it would at least be worth considering compensating for this with a single cortisol substitution.
+Since a high cortisol stress response is a healthy reaction to shut down the HPA axis again, a one-off intermittent administration should not necessarily have any disadvantages.
+For people with ADHD-I, on the other hand, this should naturally not make sense.

-Dexamethasone could be recommended for this purpose, as it addresses GR 30 times more strongly than MR. If necessary, a combination with an MR antagonist such as eplerenone could be considered, as it was used in a study for the treatment of back pain.
+Dexamethasone could be recommended for this, as it addresses GR 30 times more strongly than MR. If necessary, a combination with an MR antagonist such as eplerenone, as used in a study for the treatment of back pain, would be conceivable.

-Cortisol administration could not only downregulate the HPA axis but also support downregulation of the PFC.
+Cortisol administration could not only downregulate the HPA axis, but also support the downregulation of the PFC.

-Stress-induced highly elevated norepinephrine inhibits PFC and working memory function via norepinephrine-α1 receptors to shift action control from slow analytic control by the PFC to rapid instinctive control by older brain regions because this is advantageous during fight or flight.
+Stress-induced elevated noradrenaline inhibits PFC and working memory function via noradrenaline α1 receptors to shift action control from slow analytical control by the PFC to fast instinctive control by older brain regions, because this is advantageous during fight or flight.

-Stress-induced high cortisol release leads to stimulation of these same norepinephrine-α1 receptors in the PFC.
-The simultaneous addressing of these receptors enhances the effect caused by high norepinephrine levels.
+A stress-induced high release of cortisol leads to a stimulation of the same noradrenaline α1 receptors in the PFC.
+The simultaneous addressing of these receptors intensifies the effect caused by high noradrenaline levels.

-In healthy individuals, the endocrine stress responses of norepinephrine and cortisol correlate, so that a coincidence of high norepinephrine and high cortisol levels can trigger PFC deactivation.
+In healthy individuals, the endocrine stress responses of noradrenaline and cortisol correlate, so that a coincidence of high noradrenaline and high cortisol levels can trigger PFC deactivation.

-Cortisol plays a role in ADHD, but not in inhibition.
+Cortisol plays a role in ADHD, but not in relation to inhibition.

 3.1.
 Cortisol responses to stress in ADHD altered in a subtype-specific manner¶

-Quite a few studies have looked at the cortisol response of ADHD sufferers to stress by measuring cortisol levels before and after stress exposure.
+A number of studies have looked at the cortisol response of people with ADHD to stress by measuring cortisol levels before and after a stressful event.

 However, a distinction must be made between ADHD-HI (with hyperactivity) and ADHD-I (without hyperactivity).
-If this differentiation is omitted, even meta-studies find no difference in the cortisol stress response of ADHD to non-affected individuals.
+If this differentiation is omitted, even meta-studies find no difference in the cortisol stress response between ADHD and non-affected individuals.

-Chronic stress exposure decreases the expression of the glucocorticoid receptor (GR), which shuts down the HPA axis after a stress response.
-A slower decline in cortisol levels to baseline after an acute stressor, i.e., a prolonged time to recovery, was observed
+Chronic stress reduces the expression of the glucocorticoid receptor (GR), which switches the HPA axis off again after a stress response.
+A slower decrease in the cortisol level to the baseline value after an acute stressor was observed, i.e. a longer time to recovery

-- 51 of 68 ADHD-affected children (mean age 8.8 years) showed no increase in cortisol on an unspecified “psychological test as stressor”.
+- 51 of 68 children with ADHD (average age 8.8 years) showed no increase in cortisol in an unspecified “psychological test as a stressor”.
 It is possible that the Hamburg-Wechsler Intelligence Test (WISC-III) was also used as a stressor.
-The 17 subjects with cortisol increase under stress had higher IQ, although the report is not clear whether this is the IQ value measured after stress or the IQ value without stress.
-The pretest cortisol level correlated with IQ.
-The lower the cortisol level after the test, the lower the IQ of the subjects.
+The 17 test subjects with an increase in cortisol under stress had a higher IQ, although the report does not clearly state whether this was the IQ value measured after stress or the IQ value without stress.
+The level of cortisol before the test correlated with IQ.
+The lower the cortisol level after the test, the lower the IQ of the test subjects.

-- 20 Children with ADHD and comorbid oppositional defiant disorder (ODD) and social behavior disorder (CD), thus with high levels of aggression, showed no cortisol increase to a cognitive stressor at age 4 to 6 years as they did 2 years later at age 6 to 8 years.
-ADHD sufferers whose problem persisted showed a flattened cortisol response.
-This is consistent with the other studies in that ODD and social behavior disorder are typical comorbidities of the hyperactive/impulsive ADHD-HI subtype, for which a decreased/absent cortisol rise is commonly reported.
+- 20 children with ADHD and comorbid Oppositional Defiant Disorder (ODD) and Disorder of Social Behavior (CD), thus with high levels of aggression, showed no increase in cortisol to a cognitive stressor at the age of 4 to 6 years as well as 2 years later at the age of 6 to 8 years.
+People with ADHD whose problem persisted showed a flattened cortisol response.
+This is consistent with the other studies in that ODD and Disorder of Social Behavior are typical comorbidities of the hyperactive/impulsive ADHD-HI subtype, for which a reduced/absent cortisol rise is often reported.

-- Of 48 children exposed to the Korean Hamburg-Wechsler Intelligence Test (KEDI-WISC) as a stressor, 28 showed a drop in cortisol and 15 showed an increase in cortisol levels.
-Children with a cortisol drop made more omission errors and incorrect responses, which is thought to demonstrate impulsivity problems.
+- Of 48 children who were exposed to the Korean Hamburg-Wechsler Intelligence Test (KEDI-WISC) as a stressor, 28 showed a drop in cortisol and 15 showed an increase in cortisol levels.
+Children with a drop in cortisol made more errors of omission and incorrect responses, which is thought to demonstrate impulsivity problems.
 This suggests the hyperactive-impulsive ADHD-HI subtype.
-The children with an elevated cortisol stress response made more false responses in the attention test, suggesting attention problems.
+The children with an elevated cortisol stress response made more incorrect responses in the attention test, indicating attention problems.
+Non-affected children were not compared.

+- Of 49 children with ADHD without other comorbidities between the ages of 6 and 17, 33 children showed no increase in cortisol on the Korean Hamburg-Wechsler Intelligence Test (KEDI-WISC) and the TOVA test as (cognitive) stressors, while 16 showed an increase in cortisol.
+The 33 children with a decrease in cortisol had an IQ of over 110, the 16 children with an increase had an IQ of less than 110 (IQ average: 92.3).
+A decrease in cortisol also correlated with higher aggression scores and lower attention scores in the K-CBCL.
+Children with an increase in cortisol tended to have a more withdrawn character and fewer social problems.
+This also fits the picture of a reduced/absent cortisol response in the hyperactive-impulsive ADHD-HI subtype.
 Non-affected individuals were not compared.

-- Of 49 children with ADHD without other comorbidities between 6 and 17 years of age, 33 showed no cortisol increase on the Korean Hamburg-Wechsler Intelligence Test (KEDI-WISC) and the TOVA test as (cognitive) stressors, and 16 showed a cortisol increase.
-The 33 children with a cortisol decrease had an IQ greater than 110, and the 16 children with an increase had an IQ less than 110 (IQ mean: 92.3).
-A cortisol decrease also correlated with higher aggression scores and lower attention scores in the K-CBCL.
-Children with cortisol increases tended to have more withdrawn characters and fewer social problems.
-This also fits the picture of a decreased/absent cortisol response in the hyperactive-impulsive ADHD-HI subtype.
+- 68 of 90 children with ADHD did not show an elevated cortisol response to stress by the Korean-Wechsler Intelligence Scale for Children-Third Edition (K-WISC-III).
+Elevated cortisol responses to a stressor correlated with increased variance in response time.
 Non-affected individuals were not compared.

-- 68 of 90 ADHD-affected children did not show increased cortisol responses to stress by the Korean-Wechsler Intelligence Scale for Children-Third Edition (K-WISC-III).
-Increased cortisol responses to a stressor correlated with increased variance in response time.
-Nonresponders were not compared.

 Prolonged reaction times correlated with ADHD-I.

-- 38 ADHD-affected children showed a significantly higher cortisol increase to the Continuous Performance Test (CPT) as a stressor than 38 unaffected children, regardless of subtype.
-A follow-up study of the same subjects 4 years later showed that the cortisol stress responses of the ADHD-affected subjects had decreased and were now similar to those of the unaffected subjects.
+- 38 children with ADHD showed a significantly higher increase in cortisol in response to the Continuous Performance Test (CPT) as a stressor than 38 children without ADHD, regardless of subtype.
+A follow-up study of the same subjects 4 years later showed that the cortisol stress responses of the people with ADHD had decreased and now corresponded to those of the non-affected children.

 Rating:

 We consider stress testing by means of an intelligence test to be of little use.
-That people with a higher IQ are less stressed by an IQ test than people with a lower IQ should be the intrinsic purpose of an IQ test.
-We further assume that children with reduced intelligence are more stressed by cognitive tests and intelligence tests because they expect a negative evaluation, which ultimately means that only the expected social evaluation would trigger stress.
-On the question of which circumstances trigger cortisolergic stress in the first place, see above.
+The fact that people with a higher IQ are less stressed by an IQ test than people with a lower IQ is probably the inherent purpose of an IQ test.
+We also assume that children with reduced intelligence are more stressed by cognitive tests and intelligence tests because they expect a negative assessment, which means that ultimately only the expected social evaluation would trigger stress.
+For the question of which circumstances trigger cortisolergic stress in the first place, see above.

-Further, the ADHD-HI (hyperactive/impulsive) and ADHD-I (non-hyperactive) subtypes are likely to respond differently to different stressors due to their different stress phenotypes.
-We hypothesize that the more extroverted ADHD-HI type will be less stressed and possibly even more stimulated by social exposure (finishing storytelling and doing mental arithmetic aloud while observing/judging others) than the more introverted ADHD-I type, whose stress response is an inward escape.
+Furthermore, the ADHD-HI (hyperactive/impulsive) and ADHD-I (without hyperactivity) subtypes are likely to react differently to different stressors due to their different stress phenotypes.
+We suspect that the more extroverted ADHD-HI type will be less stressed and possibly even more stimulated by social exposure (finishing a story and doing mental arithmetic aloud while being observed/judged by others) than the more introverted ADHD-I type, whose stress response is an inward flight.

-- A study of 9 ADHD-HI, 10 ADHD-I, and 14 ADHD-C affected and 33 unaffected (6 to 8 years, mean 6.3 years) using TSST-C also found a significantly decreased cortisol response in ADHD-HI affected and a comparatively higher cortisol response in ADHD-I affected.
-All subtypes showed lower baseline cortisol levels than unaffecteds.
-Unaffected individuals did not show a strong cortisol response.
-The latter could indicate test arrangement problems.
+- A study of 9 ADHD-HI, 10 ADHD-I and 14 ADHD-C sufferers and 33 non-affected people (6 to 8 years, mean 6.3 years) using TSST-C also found a significantly reduced cortisol response in the ADHD-HI sufferers and a comparatively higher cortisol response in ADHD-I sufferers.
+All subtypes showed a lower baseline cortisol level than non-affected individuals.
+Non-affected individuals did not show a strong cortisol response.
+The latter could indicate problems with the test set-up.
 In addition, the number of subjects per subtype was too small for reliable conclusions.

-- A study of 18 ADHD-affected adults and 18 non-affected adults came to no clear conclusion.
-Only a general tendency towards a reduced cortisol response to acute stress and an increased subjective stress perception in ADHD sufferers was reported.
-This may have been due to the small number of subjects, as well as the lack of separation by subtype.
+- A study of 18 adults with ADHD and 18 people without ADHD came to no clear conclusion.
+Only a general tendency towards a reduced cortisol response to acute stress and an increased subjective perception of stress in people with ADHD was reported.
+This may have been due to the small number of test subjects and the lack of separation according to subtypes.

-- A study that used simple sensory items rather than the TSST as stressors to examine high sensitivity in ADHD found no significant differences in cortisol stress response between non-ADHD, ADHD without, and ADHD with high sensitivity.
-It would have been interesting to see if the responses to the TSST would have differed.
+- A study that used simple sensory items rather than the TSST as stressors to investigate high sensitivity in ADHD found no significant differences in cortisol stress response between non-affected, people with ADHD without and people with ADHD with high sensitivity.
+It would have been interesting to see whether the responses to the TSST would have differed.

-- A study of 96 adults with ADHD and 25 unaffected individuals revealed a flattened cortisol response in ADHD-C compared with unaffected individuals, and an increased stress-induced cortisol response in the ADHD-I subtype.
+- A study of 96 adults with ADHD and 25 non-affected individuals found a flattened cortisol response in ADHD-C compared to non-affected individuals, and an increased stress-induced cortisol response in the ADHD-I subtype.

-- Children (6 to 12 years, mean 8.6 years) with the ADHD-HI-ADHD-C were significantly less likely to have the cortisol increase (expected in healthy individuals) to emotional stress (Public Speaking Task, PST and Trier Social Stress Test, TSST) than unaffected individuals, whereas the predominantly inattentive ADHD-I subtype showed a significantly stronger cortisol response than unaffected individuals.
-Only 35% of ADHD-C sufferers showed stress-related elevated cortisol levels, compared with 92% of ADHD-I sufferers and 88% of nonaffected individuals.
-This study also confirmed a relationship between aggression, externalizing problems, and decreased cortisol stress response.
+- Children (6 to 12 years, mean 8.6 years) with the ADHD-HI-ADHD-C were significantly less likely to have the cortisol increase to emotional stress (Public Speaking Task, PST and Trier Social Stress Test, TSST) (expected in healthy individuals) than non-affected individuals, while the predominantly inattentive ADHD-I subtype showed a significantly stronger cortisol response than non-affected individuals.
+Only 35% of people with ADHD-C showed elevated cortisol levels due to stress, compared to 92% of people with ADHD-I and 88% of non-affected people.
+This study also confirmed a connection between aggression, externalization problems and a reduced cortisol stress response.

-ADHD sufferers with high hyperactivity/impulsivity symptoms showed decreased cortisol suppression after dexamethasone testing.
-This may result from a flattened cortisol stress response or lower addressable glucocorticoid receptors.
+- People with ADHD with high hyperactivity/impulsivity symptoms showed reduced cortisol suppression after the dexamethasone test.
+This may result from a flattened cortisol stress response or from less addressable glucocorticoid receptors.

-- When alpha-amylase release (marker of the sympathetic stress system) is low in response to acute stress by the TSST, a concomitant low cortisol response correlates with high levels of aggression; when alpha-amylase release is high in response to acute stress, the cortisol response has no correlation with aggression.
+- With a low alpha-amylase release (marker of the sympathetic stress system) in response to acute stress by the TSST, a simultaneous low cortisol response correlates with high levels of aggression; with a high alpha-amylase release in response to acute stress, the cortisol response has no correlation with aggression.

-- Of 202 male adolescents (10 to 17 years, mean 14 years), the 107 who had comorbid social behavior disorder (CD) responded to a psychosocial stressor with significantly greater reduced cortisol stress reactivity compared with the 97 ADHD-HI-only subjects.
+- Of 202 male adolescents (10 to 17 years, mean 14 years), the 107 who had a comorbid disorder of social behavior (CD) responded to a psychosocial stressor with significantly more reduced cortisol stress reactivity compared to the 97 ADHD-HI only persons with ADHD.

 The more severe the ADHD symptoms were, the lower the basal cortisol level was.
-In contrast, social behavior disorder was associated with increased basal cortisol levels and decreased cortisol stress response.
-Impaired cortisol reactivity might reflect fearlessness and be associated with poor emotion regulation and inhibition of aggressive and antisocial behavior.
-Regrettably, no nonaffected individuals were included as controls.
+Disorder of social behavior, on the other hand, was associated with increased basal cortisol levels and a decreased cortisol stress response.
+Impaired cortisol reactivity may reflect fearlessness and be associated with poor emotion regulation and inhibition of aggressive and antisocial behavior.
+Unfortunately, no unaffected individuals were included as controls.

-- 7-12 years (mean: 10 years) old children with oppositional defiant disorder (ODD) have decreased patterns of activity of the autonomic nervous system or HPA axis. fifteen children with ODD, 31 children with ODD and AD, and 23 ADHD-only children were compared with 26 unaffected children.
-The cortisol response to competition-induced stress (nonrelational stress) was significantly decreased in ODD children with or without ADHD-HI and was equally normal in those with only ADHD and unaffected.
-Pulse rate was significantly decreased in ODD affected with and without stress.
-ODD, ODD/ADHD-HI, and ADHD-HI sufferers all equally had significantly lower skin conductance values under stress.
-Because MPH medication was not suspended for the study, the results are likely to be biased.
-That 17 of the 23 ADHD-HI-only children received MPH may explain the normalization of the stress-induced cortisol response.
+- 7-12 year old (mean: 10 years) children with oppositional defiant disorder (ODD) have reduced activity patterns of the autonomic nervous system or HPA axis.
+15 children with ODD, 31 children with ODD and AD, and 23 ADHD-only children were compared with 26 unaffected children.
+Cortisol response to competition-induced stress (non-relationship stress) was significantly reduced in ODD children with or without ADHD-HI and was equally normal in ADHD-only and unaffected children.
+Pulse rate was significantly decreased in ODD persons with ADHD with and without stress.
+ODD, ODD/ADHD-HI and ADHD-HI persons with ADHD all had equally significantly lower skin conductance values under stress.
+As MPH medication was not suspended for the study, the results are likely to be biased.
+That 17 of the 23 ADHD-HI-only children received MPH could explain the normalization of the stress-induced cortisol response.

 - Oppositional defiant behavior in ADHD correlated with aberrant cortisol responses to acute stress.

-- 22 Children with DBD (disruptive behavior disorder) showed both decreasing and increasing cortisol responses to stress, with those with decreasing cortisol responses exhibiting more severe symptoms than those with increasing cortisol responses.
+- 22 children with DBD (Disruptive Behavior Disorder) showed decreasing and increasing cortisol responses to stress, with the children with decreasing cortisol responses showing more severe symptoms than the children with increasing cortisol responses.

 -